gradle/gradle/subprojects/docs/src/docs/release/notes.md

 removed due to lack of documentation and support for running with the Gradle Daemon.
 If you wish to continue to have such a task as part of your build, you can explicitly configure a [`JavaExec`](dsl/org.gradle.api.tasks.JavaExec.html) task to do so.

+### Idea Plugin language level configuration

+For the idea project language level used in the generated `*.ipr` file, the `sourceCompatibility` from all modules are taken into account and the highest value is taken as project language level.
+If no java project is found the default value `1.6` is used.

+A value for `sourceCompatibility` in a project that differs from the project language level is taken into account as Idea module specific language level and used in the generated `*.iml` file.

 ### Eclipse Plugin adds explicit java target runtime to Classpath

 The `.classpath` file generated via `eclipseClasspath` task provided by the Eclipse Plugin now points to an explicit Java Runtime Version instead of